eccentricdevotion/TARDIS/condensables.md

 # Condensable items

 The following list contains all the valid condensable items that can be used to generate Artron Energy.
-The number represents the relative energy value (i.e. Item value:1 != Energy value:1).
+The number represents the relative energy value, for example, 1 Apple will give you 10 Artron Energy.

 | Item | Relative value |
 | --- | --- |